 Previously, I’ve written articles comparing the Survivor Benefit Plan and the closest alternative, term life insurance.
-This article isn’t going back to rehash that discussion, but rather answer the question of “How do I go about getting term life insurance?”
-I just went through this process myself, and I plan to outline it step-by-step in this article.
-Before I begin, I’d like to give you a little context.
+This article won’t rehash that discussion, but rather, it answers the question of how you go about getting term life insurance.
+I will outline the process step-by-step in this article.

-First, although I’m a financial planner, I am not a licensed insurance agent.
-This means that I can discuss general insurance needs with clients (i.e. you probably need life insurance unless you’re retired or financially independent).
+Although I’m a financial planner, I am not a licensed insurance agent.
+This means that I can discuss general insurance needs with clients (i.e., tell you that you probably need life insurance unless you’re retired or financially independent).
 However, I cannot compare two policies side-by-side or discuss specifics about the underwriting process.
 As a fee-only financial planner, I outsource that function to a company that has insurance licenses.
-We’ll discuss this later on.
+We’ll discuss this later.
 This article is written from a layman’s view, as I outline my personal insurance application process.

-Third, when the underwriting process starts, it will feel invasive.
-This is the insurance company doing its job to figure out how much risk it will take by writing your life insurance policy, and how much to charge.
+When the underwriting process starts, it will feel invasive.
+The insurance company is doing its job to figure out how much risk it will take by writing your life insurance policy and how much to charge.
 If you don’t like the thought of this, you probably won’t like going through it.

-Finally, after the underwriting, you need to go back and compare what you’re eligible for with the SBP & VGLI.
-We won’t discuss VGLI in this article, but if you come back with higher premiums, you might find that the apples to apples comparison has shifted away from a term life policy.
+Finally, after the underwriting, you need to go back and compare what you’re eligible for with the SBP and Veterans’ Group Life Insurance.
+We won’t discuss VGLI in this article, but if you come back with higher premiums, you might find that the apples-to-apples comparison has shifted away from a term life policy.

 With that said, let’s begin.

 We’re looking at term life insurance that will cover you until you’re in your retirement years.
-For most people, this is probably a 30 year term policy.
-However, some people retiring later, a 20 year policy might suffice.
-Your goal is to have enough coverage so that you have one term.
-By the end of this term, you will have retired and no longer need life insurance.
+For most people, this is probably a 30-year term policy.
+However, for some people retiring later, a 20-year policy might suffice.
+Your goal is to purchase enough coverage so that you only have one term.
+By the end of this term, you will have retired and will no longer need life insurance.

 This also assumes that when you’re retired, you’re able to live on the income generated by your retirement assets, and that your pension is not necessary.
 If you plan to spend your post-military years depending on that pension instead of building up your retirement assets, then you might want to stop now and reconsider whether SBP is the right decision.